IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

-#### 3.4.2.
+#### 3.3.2.
 Internal Links

 ##### partOf

 A containing resource that includes the resource that has the `partOf` property.
-When a client encounters the `partOf` property, it might retrieve the containing resource, if it is not embedded in the current representation, in order to contribute to the processing of the contained resource.
-For example, the `partOf` property can be used to link from a Canvas to its containing Manifest in order to enable the discovery of further relevant information.
-Similarly, a Manifest can be linked to a containing Collection using `partOf` to aid in navigation.
+When a client encounters the `partOf` property, it might retrieve the referenced containing resource, if it is not embedded in the current representation, in order to contribute to the processing of the contained resource.
+For example, the `partOf` property on a Canvas can be used to reference an external Manifest in order to enable the discovery of further relevant information.
+Similarly, a Manifest can reference a containing Collection using `partOf` to aid in navigation.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.